ankoma88/VDR/README.md

 This is needed by JODConverter API used in the project.

 Used technologies:
-Java EE: EJB, JSF, Primefaces components, Bootstrap.
+Java EE, EJB, JSF, Primefaces components, EclipseLink, Bootstrap.